Quick guide to illegal content codes of practice

 Some measures apply to large services

-In our draft Codes, we have defined a large service as a service which has an average user base of 7 million or more per month in the UK.
+In our Codes of Practice, we have defined a large service as a service which has an average user base of 7 million or more per month in the UK.
 This is equivalent to approximately 10% of the UK population.
+To be considered a user of a user-to-user service for a month, a person doesn’t need to post anything.
+Just viewing content on a user-to-user service is enough to count as using that service.

 These services may need to put in place more measures, such as providing training for staff working in content moderation.

-This is because, generally, large services putting in place these measures will have the most benefits for users – so it’s proportionate to ask them to do more.
+This is because, generally, providers of large services putting in place these measures will have the most benefits for the most number of users – so it’s proportionate to ask them to do more.

 What you can do now